My burning ember, my sword—

 by LORIN DREXLER

-Francoise Nielly (via www.francoise-nielly.com) lives in a world of images.
+Francoise Nielly (www.francoise-nielly.com) lives in a world of images.

-She has explored the different facets of “image” all her life, through painting, photography, roughs, illustrations, and virtual, computer-generated animated graphics.
+She has explored the different facets of “image” through painting, photography, roughs, illustrations, and virtual, computer-generated animated graphics.
 It is clear now that painting is her direction and her passion.

 She gets her sense of space and construction from her father, who was an architect.

-Growing up in the South of France where she lived between Cannes and Saint-Tropez, is never far from the light, the color sense, and the atmosphere that permeates the South of France.
-This is coupled with her studies at the Beaux-arts and Decorative Arts, and her sense of humor and of celebration.
+Growing up in the South of France, where she lived between Cannes and Saint-Tropez, is never far from the light, the color sense, and the atmosphere that permeates the South of France.
+This is coupled with her studies at the Beaux-arts and Decorative Arts and her sense of humor and celebration.

-She lives and paints in Paris near Montmartre; shows and sells her work in Europe, in Canada, and in the United States.
+She lives and paints in Paris near Montmartre and shows and sells her work in Europe, Canada, and the United States.